Effective Date: February 14, 2022

 Choice, Control and Access

-This section describes the ways you can exercise your rights to access and control your Personal Information.
+How to exercise your rights to access and control your Personal Information.

 Accessing, Correcting And Deleting Your Personal Information